Riktam-Santra/Fludex/README.md

 ## Things coming next
  - ~~Download manga and view library offline~~ This seems to be involving the application of isolates which is a bit complicated to handle at the moment and so has been postponed.
- - Organize manga as Reading, On hold, Plan to Read, Dropped, Re-reading, Completed.
+ - Option to change the reading status of manga in the library.
  - Change the view of the list tiles.

 ## Reach me